autmav/autmav_reviews/summaries/Tracking.md

 #### Review:

-For evaluation they provide a comparison between their system and other visual trackers on public and their own datasets, which indicates their proposed system can solve human tracking problem with a promising performance.
+They propose a complete system for human detection and tracking based on CNN and HA, which is one of the tracking-by-detection approaches.

 **Further works**: In order to improve the overall performance, the occlusion handling will be taken into account in their further works.